bbenoist/Github-Release-PackageJson-Action/README.md

 # Github-Release-Action
-Publish Github releases in an action
+Publish Github releases from package.json changes in an action

 ## Usage
 An example workflow